How to Trade Bitcoin – A Beginner’s Guide

 How to Trade Bitcoin

-Bitcoin contracts for difference (CFDs) can be traded on the eToro trading platform. eToro offers unleveraged trading on bitcoin (and other cryptocurrencies) which doesn’t incur any commission or rollover charges.
+Bitcoin contracts for difference (CFDs) can be traded on the eToro trading platform. eToro offers unleveraged trading on bitcoin (and other cryptocurrencies) or rollover charges.
 Of course, there are other brokers that offer leverage on bitcoin trading.

 Because of the volatility of bitcoin, it isn’t wise to trade it with much leverage.
 Unleveraged trading is the safest way to trade bitcoin, of course.
 Also, bitcoin’s immense volatility may, in certain instances, require the use of wider stop losses than which are normally used when trading instruments like currency pairs, for example.